rouzinho/2Dto1DField/README.md

 *Tools -> Manage plugins*

-In the plugin Manager window, click on *add* and choose the plugin libMotor.so (located in build/).
+In the plugin Manager window, click on *add* and choose the plugin libTwoDimOneDim.so (located in build/).
 This one should appear in the window.

 You can close the window.
 The plugin is loaded inside cedar and before loading it, make sure your ROS node is running.

 You can now go back to the cedar main interface and click on the Utilities tab.

-Drag the MotorHead widget into the architecture panel.
-Connect the output of a space to rate widget to the input of the MotorHead widget.
-The outputs of the Neural Field now drive the motor of your choice !
+Drag the widget into the architecture panel.
+Connect a 2D field to the input and connect the output to a 1D field.

-## Work in progress

 The plugin is more like an artefact binding DFT to the iCub robot.